Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Interest Rate

-When it comes to calculating the finance charge on a loan, the interest rate plays a crucial role.
+When it comes to calculating the finance charge on a loan, the plays a crucial role.
 The interest rate is essentially the percentage of the loan amount that the lender charges you for borrowing money.
 This rate can vary depending on a variety of factors, including the type of loan, your credit score, and current market conditions.
-A higher interest rate will result in a higher finance charge, meaning you will end up paying more money over the life of the loan.
+A higher will result in a higher finance charge, meaning you will end up paying more money over the life of the loan.

 Loan Amount